cucumber/common/gherkin/GHERKIN_MARKDOWN.md

 # Gherkin Markdown

+Gherkin Markdown lets you write Cucumber scenarios in Markdown.
+Plain and simple.

-Gherkin Markdown is not a Markdown dialect per se, but rather a set of rules for extracting scenarios from Markdown documents.
+Gherkin Markdown is not a Markdown dialect per se, but rather a set of rules for parsing scenarios from any Markdown document.

-The rules are as follows:
+The parsing rules are as follows:

 - `#` - Feature
 - `##` - Scenario, Background or Rule, depending on context